DhaanuI/Doctor_Appointment_Booking_Application/README.md

 ![image](https://github.com/DhaanuI/Pococare_assignment/assets/112754832/0d266a7b-6265-47dd-bd84-8057238956cb)

-# You can also click For VIDEO CONSULTATION which will redirect to another page which is a ROOM where Patient and Doctor can have a meet via Video
+ You can also click For VIDEO CONSULTATION which will redirect to another page which is a ROOM where Patient and Doctor can have a meet via Video**

-# Once the patient started the Video, It will trigger an email to DOCTOR with the MEETING LINK so DOCTOR can IMMEDIATELY JOIN.
+ Once the patient started the Video, It will trigger an email to DOCTOR with the MEETING LINK so DOCTOR can IMMEDIATELY JOIN**